Jane Shure, PhD, LCSW

-Jane received her PhD from Temple University in Group Psychology and Organizational Dynamics, and a Masters in Social Work from the University of Pennsylvania and a Bachelor of Arts from George Washington University and has been certified in Eye Movement Desensitization and Reprocessing (EMDR) and Family Therapy for many years.
+Jane received her PhD from Temple University in Group Psychology and Organizational Dynamics, a Masters in Social Work from the University of Pennsylvania, and a Bachelor of Arts from George Washington University.
+She has been certified in Eye Movement Desensitization and Reprocessing (EMDR) and certified as a Family Therapist.

 co-founder of The Resilience Group, is a clinical psychologist in private practice, a leadership coach, author and co-founder of the non-profit Women’s LeadershipWorks, a program focused on leadership development for undergraduate women.
 She has taught at universities on both coasts and has written for the Huffington Post.
 Beth is known for her powerful blend of clinical, academic and leadership expertise spiced with practical wisdom.

 Beth’s clinical practice focuses on adults and families.
 Her coaching and writing focuses on leadership development within higher education and speaks to the multiple challenges facing faculties and administration in these turbulent times.
 Beth’s public speaking includes conference keynotes and interviews on NPR’s Voices in the Family & WWDB Talk 860 Women to Watch.